opensource-observer/oso/README.md

 ```bash
 $ dbt run
 ```

+_Note: If you configured the dbt profile as shown in this document, this `dbt run` will write to the `opensource-observer.oso_playground` dataset._

 It is likely best to target a specific model so things don't take so long on some of our materializations: